 If you can’t get enough of those sweet raspberries, try my raspberry sweet rolls next!Print

 This dark chocolate raspberry coffee cake is soft and moist with a buttery almond streusel on top.
 There’s plenty of different size baking pans you can use, so review my recipe notes before beginning.

 - 1/4 cup (50g) granulated sugar

-- 1/4 cup (31g) all-purpose flour
+- 1/4 cup (31g) all-purpose flour (spooned & leveled)

-- 1/2 cup (64g) sliced almonds
+- 1/2 cup (64g) sliced or slivered almonds

-- 2 cups (250g) all-purpose flour (spoon & leveled)
+- 2 cups (250g) all-purpose flour (spooned & leveled)